 The study reviewed 80 pediatric patients who had allogenic (non-self) HCT between 2015 and 2019 at St. Jude Children’s Research Hospital.
-All patients had echocardiograms at baseline (within 60 days prior to infusion), early post-HCT (between infusion and 90 days post-infusion) and at 1 year of follow up (within 90 days of 1-year after infusion).
+All patients had echocardiograms at baseline (within 60 days prior to infusion), early post-HCT (between infusion and 90 days post-infusion) and at one year of follow-up (within 90 days of one year after infusion).

 “Tachycardia likely exists as a marker of systemic inflammation,” said Goldberg.
 “This, together with other acute post-HCT derangements and previous cardiovascular insults from known cardiotoxic agents, may result in cardiac dysfunction.”

 These findings can assist in creating a cardiovascular assessment protocol for post-HCT patients to help prevent and treat early myocardial dysfunction.
 In addition, this research can inform longer-term investigations to determine whether these early cardiovascular abnormalities are related to late cardiovascular morbidity.